jose-digiweb/Calculator/README.md

 - Parcel also compiles and transpile the javascript code by default for the most basic usecases.
 ## How to use the App
 #### Everything that is needed for this app to work is listed inside the package.json file, just follow the steps bellow:
+1. Open the terminal on the project root directory,
-1. Run npm install,
+2. Run npm install,
-2. Run npm start,
+3. Run npm start,
-3. The App will be ready to use on **localhost** using the **port** provided by Parcel (usually "1234") that will be logged into the terminal after the build process finishes.
+4. The App will be ready to use on **localhost** using the **port** provided by Parcel (usually "1234") that will be logged into the terminal after the build process finishes.